Trends in Senior Living

 Trend #2: Today’s Facilities Emphasize the Outdoors

 You don’t want retirees constantly confined to little rooms.
 You also don’t, however, want them constantly indoors at all.
 A greenhouse for the gardening club is a worthwhile amenity.
-Additionally, so are an outdoor bar, restaurant, and TV and movie theater, a swimming pool, a pet walk and a grilling area.
+Additionally, so are an outdoor bar, restaurant, TV and movie theater, a swimming pool, a pet walk, and a grilling area.
 So too are green lawns for activities like bocce, cornhole, and yoga.

 The trick, however, is to make outdoor activities readily visible.
 Residents won’t join in if they don’t know what’s going on.